System Design Space

 What matters for system design

-Tooling is architecture, not only DX
+Build tooling is architecture, not only developer convenience

-Feedback loop is an engineering KPI
+The feedback loop is an engineering metric

 Compatibility beats local optimization